Find a community legal service, consumer credit legal service or information about Justice Connect's Self Representation Service.

 - Queensland - Caxton Legal Centre

 - South Australia - Consumer Credit Law Centre

 - Western Australia - Consumer Credit Legal Service

-If you need to attend the Federal Court or the Federal Circuit Court for a bankruptcy matter and cannot afford legal representation, there is help available for matters in NSW, Victoria, Tasmania or the ACT.
+If you need to attend the Federal Court or the Federal Circuit Court for a bankruptcy matter and cannot afford legal representation, there is help available from National Self Representation Service.

-The Self Representation Service is a federally funded program provided by Justice Connect.
+The National Self-Representation Service is a federally funded program provided by these four organisations:

 The Service can provide you with an appointment with a lawyer, during which you can receive:

 - assistance to ensure you have the documents and information required to appear in court

 - help to correctly prepare documents and complete court forms

 - advice on dispute resolution options and